Learn more about our Book with Confidence and Travel Updates.

 Vantage invites you aboard the inaugural voyage of the brand-new Ocean Explorer on February 26, 2021!

 Making a remarkable journey even more exceptional, your departure will be the Ocean Explorer's inaugural voyage.
 You’ll be proudly welcomed aboard by Vantage founder Henry Lewis and his wife Patricia, who invite you to enjoy the many special events planned to celebrate the occasion — in addition to 25 unforgettable included features and Cultural Discoveries.
+As part of this momentous journey, you’ll also be joined by an expert Guest Lecturer to enrich your discoveries as you journey across Asia on this unforgettable voyage!

 Hong Kong embraces its stunning, island-strewn harbor with a canyon of glittering skyscrapers and a backdrop of dark mountains.
 Long known as a modern juggernaut of international commerce, it is also a nonstop bonanza of world-class shopping, sophisticated nightlife, and global cuisine.
 At the same time, its narrow alleys, traditional markets, and beachside shrines bespeak the age-old, Chinese roots that give the city its fascinating cultural underpinnings.
 As a bonus, your extension features a full-day excursion to Macau, which was the oldest European colony in Asia.
 Sound like a lot?
 It is!
 That’s why you’ll want to extend your time here with this affordable, convenient extension that lets you do justice to a fascinating region.